tursics/maturity-report/README.md

 ## Copyright

 The code is licensed under MIT license (the code is free to use and can be modified).
 The flag icons are free too, see https://github.com/lipis/flag-icons.
-The used data are from the [European Union Maturity Report 2023](https://data.europa.eu/en/publications/open-data-maturity/2023) and licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) (and are modified, e.g. translated).
+The used data are from the [European Union Maturity Report 2023](https://data.europa.eu/en/publications/open-data-maturity/2023), [European Union Maturity Report 2024](https://data.europa.eu/en/publications/open-data-maturity/2024) and licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) (and are modified, e.g. translated).